seigler/dips/dip-URI-proof-of-identity-seigler.md

 and only after that most reasonable given the amount requested.
 For example, so long as the majority of users work in Dash units, values should always be displayed in Dash by default, even if mDash or something else would be a more logical interpretation of the amount.

+Dash clients MAY display the profile of a user indicated by the label field, if the ID and proof are validated by DAPI.
+If the ID and proof do not match the label, clients SHOULD indicate the mismatch in some way, e.g. with a warning.

 ## Appendix
 ### Simpler syntax